 I collaborated with the team at Stylist Magazine on a time-laps video to demonstrate how to get red carpet ready for an event like the oscars.
 I was thrilled to get to work with the publication on this feature and reveal what typically happens in one of my fittings.
 Of course, working with the lovely Hannah (Stylist’s Digital Editor) on an Oscar-worthy look was an incredibly fun way to spend a day; the only shame being that we were all dressed up with no-where to go!

-Watch op international stylists get our star #Oscar ready for a night at The Academy Awards.
-Because as well know the best part of going out is getting ready (just ask Meryl Streep).
+Watch international stylists get our star #Oscars ready for a night at The Academy Awards.
+Because as we know, the best part of going out is getting ready (just ask Meryl Streep).

 Posted by Stylist on Sonntag, 26.
 Februar 2017